nikolay12/blog/_posts/2021-07-05-self-medication.md

 # My own experience

 I am not a clinician but I spent a part of my professional experience in biomedical R&D so I am used to reading academic papers in medicine and biology.
 Thus I am certainly not a complete layman.
-Still, for my own medical needs and for those of relatives I have read a lot of papers that are far from my own expertise (which is confined to genomics, bioinformatics and data science).
-And I am aware that it takes time to familiarise with the concepts and the jargon of a particular medical field.
+However, for my own medical needs and for those of relatives I have read a lot of papers that are far from my own expertise (which is confined to genomics, bioinformatics and data science).
+So I am aware that it takes time to familiarise with the concepts and the jargon of a particular medical field.

 Still, I believe that many people can benefit from self-educating about their medical needs.
 I'll list below my own experience with self-education and, occasionally, self-medication.

 ## Sleep-related medication